Clayton County Fair fundraising event set for Feb. 22 in Elkader

-ELKADER, Iowa – The Clayton County Fair Board hosts its third annual Purple Ribbon Fundraiser to help support the activities and costs of the 2020 Clayton County Fair from 5 p.m. to midnight Feb.
-22 at Johnson's Reception Hall, 916 N. High St., Elkader.
+ELKADER, Iowa — The Clayton County Fair Board will host its third annual Purple Ribbon Fundraiser later this month to help support the activities and costs of the 2020 fair.

 Call Anna Wilson at 563-880-4797 or Travis Priem at 563-543-2772 for tickets or more information.